eabadir/PprobablyEqualsNP/EGPT/Complexity/ComputationModelSketch.md

 Okay, this is an excellent set of clarifications that significantly sharpens the model and its connection to core information theory concepts.
 The idea of NDMachine/DMachine as performing compression/decompression relative to an "IIDPathSource" (an IID source *plus* a starting context/position) is very powerful.
 The assertion that an NDMachine always completes in polynomial time (because it's essentially just playing out a bounded number of bit choices per sub-program, even if filtered by constraints) is key.

-Let's craft a consolidated implementation plan with code stubs for a new `PPNP.Complexity.ComputationalModel.lean` (or similar, to distinguish from the older `Program.lean`).
+Let's craft a consolidated implementation plan with code stubs for a new `EGPT.Complexity.ComputationalModel.lean` (or similar, to distinguish from the older `Program.lean`).

 **Core Concepts for This Revision:**